etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

   A column's reference also indicates how the fields associated to that column will be represented within tabs, for example a drop down list, a text box with a button to show a selector, etc.

 Thus each column in Application Dictionary has one and only one reference.

-For an example on using references and extending the base set of references please see here.

 ####  Types of References